FieldCommGroup/HART-IP-Developer-Kit/doc/Install OS.md

 # Install the Operating System

-Follow these instructions to configure the microSD card for your flow device.
+This kit comes with a pre-configured microSD card with the OS and Flow Device software pre-installed.
+Follow these instructions to configure a microSD card for your own flow device.
 These instructions assume that you are using a Windows PC to build the card.

 1. Download the **UbuntuMATE 18.04** operating system from [here](https://ubuntu-mate.org/raspberry-pi/).
 Select the 32-bit version named ubuntu-mate-18.04.2-beta1-desktop-armhf+raspi-ext4.img.xz.